Post graduation results of ETC students who completed degree requirements in December 2020 and may 2021

 ETC Fellowship Fund

-The ETC is excited to announce the ETC Fellowship Fund, sponsored by Schell Games which is available for students who have already applied to the ETC for the Fall, 2021 enrollment semester.
+The ETC is excited to announce the ETC Fellowship Fund, sponsored by Schell Games.

 The purpose of the Fund is to promote equity, diversity and inclusion in the Entertainment Technology Center by providing fellowship support to a graduate student enrolled at the University in the ETC. The Donor prefers that the Fund support students who are underrepresented at the university, including, but not limited to, those of under-privileged socioeconomic status; from underrepresented geographic areas; who grew up in single-parent households; who were first in their families to attend college or who attended historically black colleges and universities and other minority serving institutions.